freshOS/Then/README.md

 #### Recover

-With `.recover`, you can provide a fallback value for a failed Promise You can:
+With `.recover`, you can provide a fallback value for a failed Promise.
+You can :
   - Recover with a value
   - Recover with a value for a specific Error type
   - Return a value from a block, enabling you to test the type of error and return distinct values.